JuliaDynamics/ConcurrentSim.jl/docs/source/10_min/3_process_interaction.rst

 Waiting for a Process
 ~~~~~~~~~~~~~~~~~~~~~

-As it happens, a SimJulia :class:`Process` can be used like an event (technically, a :class:`Process` actually inherits from a :class:`BaseEvent`).
+As it happens, a SimJulia :class:`Process` can be used like an event (technically, a :class:`Process` is a subtype of :class:`AbstractEvent`).
 If you yield it, you are resumed once the process has finished.
 Imagine a car-wash simulation where cars enter the car-wash and wait for the washing process to finish.
 Or an airport simulation where passengers have to wait until a security check finishes.

 Assume that the car from the last example magically became an electric vehicle.
 Electric vehicles usually take a lot of time charging their batteries after a trip.
 They have to wait until their battery is charged before they can start driving again.

 This can be modeled with an additional charge process.
-Therefore, two process methods are created: :func:`car(env) <car>` and :func:`charge(env, duration) <charge>`.
+Therefore, two process functions are created: :func:`car(env) <car>` and :func:`charge(env, duration) <charge>`.

 A new charge process is started every time the vehicle starts parking.
 By yielding the :class:`Process` instance that :func:`Process(env, func, args...) <Process>` returns, the run process starts waiting for it to finish::